damianopetrungaro/damianopetrungaro/README.md

 ### Ciao 👋

-I'm an Italian philosopher, ego-less software, and community enthusiast.
+I'm an Italian ego-less software engineer, and community enthusiast.

 I am living in Italy and remote-working for [@pento](https://github.com/pentohq/).